 - Unpaid Parental leave under the National Employment Standard in the Fair Work Act must be taken in one continuous period, except as noted in the following. - Where both parents are eligible for the 12-months unpaid Parental leave entitlement, they cannot access leave at the same time except for a period of up to eight weeks, when the parent who is not the primary carer can take leave concurrently with the primary carer.
-These eight weeks may be taken in separate periods any time during the first 12 months. - From November 2020, changes to the Fair Work Act 2009 have provided eligible employees with access to 'Flexible unpaid parental leave', an entitlement to up to 30 days of flexible leave within the 24 months commencing on the date of the child's birth or adoption.
+These eight weeks may be taken in separate periods any time during the first 12 months. - From November 2020, changes to the Fair Work Act 2009 meant that eligible employees can use up to 30 days or their unpaid parental leave flexibly at any time within 24 months commencing on the date of the child's birth or adoption.
 This leave can be taken in a single continuous block or in separate periods of one or more days each.
-However, the total duration of unpaid Parental leave for an individual employee remains 12 months and the total period of concurrent leave for employee couples remains eight weeks. - From 1 July 2020 recipients of Parental Leave Pay have been able to split the 18-week entitlement into one block of 12 weeks (the Paid Parental Leave period to be taken in the first 12 months after the birth or adoption), with the remaining 6 weeks (30 Flexible Paid Parental Leave days) available for use at any time within the first two years.
+However, the total duration of unpaid Parental leave for an individual employee remains 12 months the difference is that up to six weeks of that 12 months period of leave can now be taken flexibly in the second year following the birth of the child. - From 1 July 2020 recipients of Parental Leave Pay have been able to split the 18-week entitlement into one block of 12 weeks (the Paid Parental Leave period to be taken in the first 12 months after the birth or adoption), with the remaining 6 weeks (30 Flexible Paid Parental Leave days) available for use at any time within the first two years.
 Flexible Paid Parental Leave days can be used singly or in blocks of the recipient's choosing.
-They can also be transferred to another eligible carer, with more than one transfer permitted. - Parental Leave Pay can be transferred from one parent to the other where the primary carer for the child (i.e. the parent on leave) also changes and the recipient meets the eligibility criteria.
-This includes, in the case of separated parents, being able to transfer an unused portion of the Parental Leave Pay to the child's other legal parent or the partner of that other parent, should they also meet the eligibility criteria. - Flexibility is sometimes available with employer-paid Parental leave: while this is usually paid at the employee's normal pay rate, in some cases there are provisions to double the duration by taking the leave at half pay.
+They can also be transferred to another eligible carer, with more than one transfer permitted.